MarketingPipeline/JSON-Tag/README.md

    <p align="center">
- The easiest way to show JSON data on your website locally or from a API etc & <b>LOTS</b> more!
+ The easiest way to show JSON data in HTML & LOTS more!

   <br>
   <small> <b><i>Show your support!</i> </b></small>